 Configuration Description MAC Address The MAC address factory configured for the switch It can not be changed in any cases.
-S/W Version The firmware version currently running H/W Version The hardware version currently operating Active IP Address Currently used IP address for the switch management Active Subnet Mask Currently used subnet mask for IP address for the switch management Active Gateway Currently used gateway IP address for the switch management DHCP Server Current IP address of the DHCP server Lease Time Left The time left for the lease IP address currently used DHCP Enabled Use DHCP to get dynamic IP address configuration for the switch Fallback IP Address IP address used when DHCP mode is not enabled Fallback Subnet Mask Subnet mask for IP address used when DHCP mode is not enabled Fallback Gateway Default gateway IP address used when DHCP mode is not enabled WDT Enable WDT (Watch Dog Timer) Management VLAN Set management VLAN information - VID VLAN ID configured for web management to the switch - CFI CFI value for web reply packets from the switch - User priority Priority value for web reply packets from the switch Name Set the system name for this switch unit Password Set new password SNMP enabled Enable SNMP agent SNMP Trap destination The IP address of the SNMP trap manager SNMP Read community The community allowed for the SNMP [get] message SNMP Write community The community allowed for the SNMP [set] message SNMP Trap community The community used for the SNMP trap messages sent by the switch [Apply] Click to apply the configuration change [Refresh] Click to refresh current configuration
+S/W Version The firmware version currently running H/W Version The hardware version currently operating Active IP Address Currently used IP address for the switch management Active Subnet Mask Currently used subnet mask for IP address for the switch management Active Gateway Currently used gateway IP address for the switch management DHCP Server Current IP address of the DHCP server Lease Time Left The time left for the lease IP address currently used DHCP Enabled Use DHCP to get dynamic IP address configuration for the switch Fallback IP Address IP address used when DHCP mode is not enabled Fallback Subnet Mask Subnet mask for IP address used when DHCP mode is not enabled Fallback Gateway Default gateway IP address used when DHCP mode is not enabled Management VLAN Set management VLAN ID for web management to the switch Name Set the system name for this switch unit Password Set new password Inactivity Timeout (secs) Auto logout timeout for no user activity (in seconds) SNMP enabled Enable SNMP agent SNMP Trap destination The IP address of the SNMP trap manager SNMP Read community The community allowed for the SNMP [get] message SNMP Write community The community allowed for the SNMP [set] message SNMP Trap community The community used for the SNMP trap messages sent by the switch [Apply] Click to apply the configuration change [Refresh] Click to refresh current configuration

 - 1. It is suggested to give each switch unit a system name as an alternative unique identification beside IP address. - 2.
-Setting change of DHCP mode takes effective in next bootup. - 3.
-A watch dog timer (WDT) is a hardware timing device that triggers a system reset if the system firmware, due to some fault condition, such as a hang, neglects to regularly service the watch dog timer.
-The intention is to bring the system back from the hung state into normal operation.
-The timer is set to 1.72 seconds in this switch.
+Setting change of DHCP mode takes effective in next bootup.